Check the status of your state tax refund online

 - New York state tax refund – New York allows you to check on your refund here.
 New York gives paper filers a target of 6-8 weeks, with e-filers getting refunds faster.

-- North Carolina state tax refund – Check the status of your North Carolina refund here.
+- North Carolina state refund – Check the status of your North Carolina refund here.

 - North Dakota state tax refund – Check the status your refund online a few days after you e-file or a few weeks after you paper file.

-- Oklahoma state tax refund – Having yet to upgrade to an online system, Oklahoma says you can call (800) 522-8165 in-state toll free to check on your refund.
+- Oklahoma state tax refund – You can either call the Oklahoma call center at (800) 522-8165 in-state toll free or use their Taxpayer Access Point to check on your refund.

-- Oregon state tax refund – You should get your refund 4-10 days after you e-file or 4-6 weeks after you paper file.
-Check your Oregon state tax refund online here.
+- Oregon state refund – You should get your refund 4-10 days after you e-file or 4-6 weeks after you paper file.
+Check your Oregon refund status online here.

 - Pennsylvania state tax refund – You can check your PA refund status online.
 Note, the state requires 8-10 weeks to process returns.